phunware/phuntoken/README.md

 ## Brands
 Brands will gain access to more relevant, verifiable data by accessing Phunware’s Data Exchange and using Phun for their own loyalty programs."

+### Note
+The owner of this smart contract can pause or unpause the token at any time.